LAB MEMBERS

 Undergraduate Research Assistant - McNair Scholars

-Hiba is a rising junior at Rutgers University and plans to major in Psychology and minor in Creative Writing.
+Hiba is a junior at Rutgers University and plans to major in Psychology and minor in Creative Writing.
 As a first generation woman of color, Hiba is interested in exploring the intersectionality of those identities, and how cultural identity shapes and affects ones mental health.
 She hopes to be an advocate of mental health and provide accessible therapeutic services and resources within these underrepresented minority communities.
 In her free time, she enjoys quality time with friends, finding and listening to music, reading, and watching A24 movies.

 Bianca Caproni